 State forestry agencies provide fire control, prevention, protection and fuels management; provide landowner assistance and outreach; manage forests and operate timber sale programs; engage in forest health and invasive species activities; manage urban and community forestry efforts; offer conservation education; and have oversight for compliance, regulatory, monitoring, and policy development activities related to natural resource management.

-Though primarily responsible for forests on state and privately owned lands, state foresters work with their federal agency partners such as the USDA Forest Service and Natural Resources Conservation Service.
+Though primarily responsible for forests on state and privately owned lands, state foresters also work with federal agency partners such as the USDA Forest Service and Natural Resources Conservation Service.